Sewing a 4-step buttonhole needs a bit of knowledge and skill.

 On most machines the closeness of the zigzags is set by the stitch length control.
 And on some machines, if the stitches are too close together, the stitches make a big lump and the stitching gets caught on the presser foot instead of moving on.

 What works best is affected by the fabric and the thickness of the thread.
 So it’s worth making samples to test the stitch length setting is right before sewing a buttonhole.
 Start by trying about 0.3mm stitch length.

 2. Find out what each of the buttonhole settings does

-– fit the buttonhole foot to your machine
+– start by fitting the buttonhole foot to your machine,

-– if it’s a sliding foot, start in the middle of the foot
+– if it’s a sliding foot, start sewing in the middle of the foot,

 – try out what each of the 3 buttonhole settings does – where it sews, and in what direction.